-- receive feedback about the delivery of goods and services to persons with disabilities by telephone, in person, in writing and in an electronic format (whether it be e-mail or any other web-based means of communication).
+- receive feedback about the delivery of goods and services to persons with disabilities by telephone, in person, in writing or in an electronic format including e-mail or any social media channel.

 - log, investigate and report any accessibility-related feedback.